qut-dmrc/encrypt_all_the_things/presentation.md

 ![Due to today's incident, it's possible some SMS messages were incorrectly delivered.
 All messages will be held while we resolve the issue.](TelstraSMSProblemsTweet.png)

 Note:
-* Last week Telstra outage caused by fire in Sydney exchange resulted in many SMS's being delivered to wrong phones
+* Last week Telstra (Australian telecom provider) outage caused by fire in Sydney exchange resulted in many SMS's being delivered to wrong phones

 ----